PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

    can become change preventers.
 Test code should therefore be held to the same code quality standards as production code.

+..
+The following hint would be worth putting somewhere, at least after Python 3.10 is released, but maybe not here.

 .. hint::

    Running tests in Python ≥3.10 will provide improved error messages